Professor and Graphic Design Program Chair

 After completing the first year level Pre-Graphic Design curriculum, an admission process based on GPA ranking admits qualified students into the Graphic Design second year level program for the GDES 2210 and GDES 2220 courses.
 Once accepted into the second year level the students will be classified as GDES and be considered probationary.

-The admissions process into the second level GDES program is as follows: Pre-Graphic Design students must complete at least 28 semester hours of credit including: GDES 1110 Foundation Drawing; GDES 1210 Foundation Design I; GDES 1220 Foundation Design II; two courses from the sequence ARTS 1710, 1720, 1730 Art History I, II, III; and at least 6 hours of coursework counting toward the University Core Curriculum.
+The admissions process into the second level GDES program is as follows: Pre-Graphic Design students must complete at least 28 semester hours of credit including: GDES 1110 Foundation Drawing; GDES 1210 Foundation Design I; GDES 1220 Foundation Design II; ARTS 2100 Survey of Global Art I, ARTS 2150 Survey of Global Art II; and at least 6 hours of coursework counting toward the University Core Curriculum.

 The GPA for entrance to the second level of Graphic Design will be calculated on the above listed courses only.
 (The two highest Core grades will be used.)
 [Grades received at other institutions in courses that have been accepted by Auburn, as Core or fundamental art course requirements, will be included in the GPA.]